open-learning-exchange/open-learning-exchange.github.io/pages/manual/myplanet/myPlanet-courses.md

 ## Enroll in a course

 - Click on the courses that you want to join and then press "Join Selected" button to join the courses.
-- You should be able to see all the courses that you' have joined by clicking "myCourses" button.
+- To view all the courses you've joined, click the "myCourses" button.

 ## Adding a course